tabz11/writing-chaincode/README.md

 * `util` is an example custom directory created by you to distribute your chaincode;

-* `vendor` is a special directory (with a file `vendor.json`) typically to package dependencies not located at the chaincode root or third parties (see detailed explanations of the use of [vendor folder](https://blog.gopheracademy.com/advent-2015/vendor-folder/)).
+* `vendor` is a special directory (with a file `vendor.json`) typically to package dependencies not located at the chaincode root or third parties (see detailed explanations of the use of [vendor folder](https://blog.gopheracademy.com/advent-2015/vendor-folder/));

+* `github.com/anotheruser/repo` is a dependency that is referenced by `chaincode.go`, which would have existed outside you chaincode root folder.

 You can manually create and provision the `vendor` directory but using tools makes it easier.
 As per the [setup step](#setupDevEnv), let's use `Govendor` to `vendor` your dependencies: